 The Son of God is the same as God.
 Because of His love for us, He has risen, and His soul has gone to heaven.
 Up there, in the Kingdom of Heaven, is where the soul will go.
 With Him, we will have eternal life.

 Who is The Easter Bunny?

 The Easter bunny has become so well established as a symbol of the Easter holiday that very few people wonder what the connection between the ear-tagged animal and the Resurrection is.
-While red eggs, lamb, and cake are all associated with the great Christian feast, the rabbit has no such significance.
-The Church says that there is no connection between the animal and the Holy Feast of Easter and that the only connection is the commercial side that people have exploited over time at the expense of the feast.
-Who is the bunny and what does The Easter Bunny have to do with Jesus?
+While red eggs, lamb, and cake are all associated with the fabulous Christian feast, the rabbit has no significance.
+The Church says there is no connection between the animal and the Holy Feast of Easter and that the only link is the commercial side that people have exploited over time at the expense of the feast.
+Who is the bunny, and what does The Easter Bunny have to do with Jesus?

 The Easter Bunny is an animal dedicated to and kept around the Easter holidays.
 It is said that, in honor of the goddess Eostre, the Anglo-Saxons used to hold a festival in the spring in which the rabbit was given pride of place.
 When Christianity reached the Anglo-Saxons, the traditions of Eostre’s festival period were adapted into ceremonies dedicated to the Resurrection of Jesus.
 This was also a way of getting pagans to convert to Christianity.
 And so the Eostre bunny became the Easter bunny.
 Symbol of the moon and fertility.

 Even though stories or legends have appeared in some cultures over the years in which the animal is linked to the name of the Saviour, the Church does not confirm that there is a link between the animal and the feast.